Exeter Theatre Royal fire: The theatre

 This meant following the "Irving Safety Theatre" principles, These principles included making the theatre site isolated, dividing the auditorium from the back of house, a minimum height above street level for any part of the audience, providing two separate exits for every section of the audience, improved stage construction including a smoke flue, and fire-resistant construction throughout.

 Electric lighting was installed, with over 510 electric lamps being needed.
 As the electricity grid was not yet reliable enough in Exeter to ensure the uninterrupted use of the lights, Robert Pople, the owner of the New London Inn who had helped so much on the night of the fire, agreed to the placement of a generator for a number of months in his stable yard.

 The new theatre opened on 7 October 1889, with a D'Oyly Carte Opera Company presentation of the Gilbert and Sullivan light opera The Yeomen of the Guard.

 The production

-None of the cast members from the touring company were killed in the fire, although company principal Gilbert Elliot was burnt to the face and hands, and they continued their tour, with the next stop at the Portsmouth Theatre the following Monday.
+None of the cast members from the touring company were killed in the fire, although company principal Gilbert Elliot was burnt to the face and hands, and they continued their tour, with the next stop at the Portsmouth Theatre (another theatre designed by C. J. Phipps) the following Monday.

 All of the scenery for the production was lost in the fire, along with the personal possessions of the company.
 The performance at Portsmouth used borrowed costumes and scene sets.

 Continuing the tour to Portsmouth meant that members of the company who had been summoned to appear at the coroner's inquest did not attend, and the coroner held them in contempt.